 Before testing any drug in humans, the product candidate must undergo rigorous preclinical testing.
 Preclinical studies include laboratory evaluations of drug chemistry, formulation and stability, as well as in vitro and animal studies to assess safety and in some cases to establish the rationale for therapeutic use.
 The conduct of preclinical studies is subject to federal and state regulations and requirements, including GLP requirements for safety/toxicology studies.
 The results of the preclinical studies, together with manufacturing information and analytical data must be submitted to the FDA as part of an IND.
 An IND is a request for authorization from the FDA to administer an investigational product to humans and must become effective before clinical trials may begin.
 Some long-term preclinical testing may continue after the IND is submitted.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises concerns or questions about the conduct of the clinical trial, including concerns that human research patients will be exposed to unreasonable health risks, and imposes a clinical hold.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-Submission of an IND may result in the FDA not allowing clinical trials to commence or not allowing clinical trials to commence on the terms originally specified in the IND.
+Submission of an IND may result in the FDA not allowing clinical trials to commence on the terms originally specified in the IND.

 The clinical stage of development involves the administration of the product candidate to healthy volunteers or patients under the supervision of qualified investigators, generally physicians not employed by or under the trial sponsor's control, in accordance with GCP requirements, which include the requirements that all research patients provide their informed consent for their participation in any clinical trial.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the clinical trial, dosing procedures, subject selection and exclusion criteria and the parameters and criteria to be used in monitoring safety and evaluating effectiveness.
 Each protocol, and any subsequent amendments to the protocol, must be submitted to the FDA as part of the IND.
 Furthermore, each clinical trial must be reviewed and approved by an IRB for each institution at which the clinical trial will be conducted to ensure that the risks to individuals participating in the clinical trials are minimized and are reasonable related to the anticipated benefits.
 The IRB also approves the informed consent form that must be provided to each clinical trial subject or his or her legal representative, and must monitor the clinical trial until completed.
 The FDA, the IRB or the sponsor may suspend or discontinue a clinical trial at any time on various grounds, including a finding that the patients are being exposed to an unacceptable health risk.
 There also are requirements governing the reporting of ongoing clinical trials and completed clinical trials to public registries.
-Information about applicable clinical trials, including clinical trial results, must be submitted within specific timeframes for publication on the www.clinicaltrials.gov website.
+Information about applicable clinical trials, including clinical trials trials to public registries.
+Information about applicable clinical trials, including clinical trials and completed clinical trials to public registries.
+Sufficiently applicable clinical trials, including clinical trials and completed clinical trials to public registries.
+Information about applicable clinical trials, including clinical trials and completed clinical tria